nmsjayden/UserScripts/README.md

-- Sorry AutoLuarmor is obfuscated, im just trying to not get people detected. (if yu request i will give deob)
+- Sorry AutoLuarmor is obfuscated, im just trying to not get people detected. (if you request i will give deob)